aria-ease/aria-ease/README.md

 ## 📚 Component API

-### 🍔 Menu (Dropdowns, Combo Boxes, Navigation)
+### 🍔 Menu (Dropdowns)

 Creates accessible menus with focus trapping and keyboard navigation.
-Works for dropdowns, combo boxes, navigation menus - any component that toggles display with interactive items.
+Works for dropdowns that toggles display with interactive items.

 **Features:**